eait-itig/flow-collector/README.md

 allows for the aggregation of flow information in a redundant switching environment.

-Flows are collected within a timeslice, which is 2.5 seconds long by default.
+Flows are collected within timeslices, each of which is 2.5 seconds long by default.

 The collector also features parsing of DNS packets for building mappings of IPs to names.